jujukhemmoro/jujukhemmoro/README.md

-- 👋 Hi, I’m @jujukhemmoro
+- Hi, I’m @jujukhemmoro
-- 👀 I’m interested in ... coding
-- 🌱 I’m (going to be) learning ...
-CS and code in school next year
+- I’m studying CS at Wayne St. University in Detroit
-- 💞️ I’m looking to collaborate on ... nothing rn :(
+- I’m looking to collaborate on any projects
-- 📫 How to reach me ... discord: juju#1575
+- How to reach me ... discord: juju#1575

 <!---
 jujukhemmoro/jujukhemmoro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.